xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 Using worldviews like this, we can solve both of the problems from the previous section:

 * To solve the first -- the data loading problem -- simply start with 2 worldviews: one where `list1` carries all potential, and one where `list2` does.
-No matter which list pays, there will then be a valid witness worldview.
+No matter which list pays, there will then be a classically valid worldview.

 * To solve the second -- the data processing problem -- start with 2 worldviews assigning `data` all the potential.
 Then upon copying, let the worldviews diverge -- one leaves all the potential on `data`, and one moves it all to `dataCopy`.
-The former can be the witness while applying `process1`, and the latter when applying `process2`.
+The former can be the classically valid one while applying `process1`, and the latter when applying `process2`.

 In either case the max amount of potential across the worldviews is exactly the tight amount of potential we wanted assigned.